-- OMS III Winter Break is scheduled for all third year students to commence in mid to late December and lasts for 2 weeks. - OMS IV Three weeks of vacation is scheduled by the student and approved by the region.
-All vacations must be taken between rotations unless special permission is granted by the RAD/DSME.
+- OMS III Winter Break is scheduled for all third year students to commence in mid to late December and lasts for 2 weeks. - OMS IV Three weeks of flextime/vacation time is scheduled by the student and approved by the region.
+All flextime/vacation time must be taken between rotations unless special permission is granted by the RAD/DSME.
+It must be used in full week increments (no partial weeks).
+Flextime/vacation time is often used to fill gaps in student schedules between rotations.
+It may also be used for a variety of purposes including vacation, non-credit academic time, residency interviews, etc.